HaakonWiland/Notes/Hackthebox/CWES/Command injection.md

 ##### Useful signs for command injection
 ![[Pasted image 20260317153456.png]]
-- The "or" sign can be useful, if we intentially break the first command or cannot make it return without an error.
+- **The "or" sign can be useful, if we intentially break the first command or cannot make it return without an error.
+THIS CAN BE OP**

 NOTE: If our input is sanitized by the application, it is interesting to check it it is only the frontend sanitizing or if the backend aswell.
 Of only frontend sanitization, we can exploit this by sending request directly to the backend.